-- Engage with the DTMR to develop a landscaping, signage and wayfinding palette for the new highway corridor, the new highway interchanges, new routes into town and the urban extent of the current highway corridor. - Work with the DTMR to implement the recommendations of the study. - Review the landscaping provisions included in the planning scheme with a view to establishing a consistent approach between the public and private domains along the new routes into town and the urban extent of the current highway corridor.
+- Engage with the DTMR to develop a landscaping, signage and wayfinding palette for the new highway corridor, the new highway interchanges, new routes into town and the urban extent of the current highway corridor. - Work with the DTMR to implement the recommendations of the Bruce Highway Upgrade Response Strategy (PSA Consulting May 2023). - Review the landscaping provisions included in the planning scheme with a view to establishing a consistent approach between the public and private domains along the new routes into town and the urban extent of the current highway corridor.

-Issue 6: Lot configuration of surplus land
+Issue 6: Lot Configuration of Surplus Land